ImageOptim/gifski/README.md

 AGPL 3 or later.
 Let [me](https://kornel.ski/contact) know if you'd like to use it in a product incompatible with this license.
 I can offer alternative licensing options.

+## Building

+Enable OpenMP with `--features=openmp` (supported on macOS and Linux with GCC).
+It makes encoding more than twice as fast.

-## Building with built-in video support
+### With built-in video support

-Compile with `cargo build --release --features=video`.
+Compile with `cargo build --release --features=video,openmp`.

 Video support requires ffmpeg library.
 When compiled with video support [ffmpeg licenses](https://www.ffmpeg.org/legal.html) apply.
 You may need to have a patent license to use H.264/H.265 video (I recommend using VP9/WebM instead).